 Preventive medications for migraine – sometimes referred to as “prophylactic” treatments – are used to reduce the frequency, severity, and length of migraine attacks.
 Most preventive migraine medications were initially developed to treat other diseases, such as seizures, depression, or hypertension.
 Examples of preventive medications include antiepileptic medications, antidepressants, beta-blockers, calcium channel blockers, and NSAIDs (nonsteroidal anti-inflammatory drugs).

-Most preventive migraine medications were initially developed to treat other diseases, such as seizures, depression, or hypertension.
+Many preventive migraine medications were initially developed to treat other diseases, such as seizures, depression, or hypertension.
 Antidepressants are typically used to treat people with depression, although they may reduce migraine frequency by regulating chemical levels in the brain.

 The term “alternative therapies” is often used to describe treatments considered outside the scope of conventional Western medicine.
 Examples of alternative therapy include acupuncture, acupressure, and yoga.
 Another common alternative treatment is herbal therapy, as some herbs are believed to relieve headache pain.
 Always discuss alternative therapies with your doctor before proceeding.